This summer, Canford will once again be running its popular sports courses.

 Frank joined Canford in 2012 after teaching for several years in the Learning Support department of Milton Abbey School.
 As well as being a member of the English department, he teaches History and Classical Civilisation.
 He runs the Beginners’ Greek and Film Club activities, and assists with the Fifth Form Enrichment Programme.
 He is also an Academic Tutor.

 Sindre joined the school in January 2006, having taught in London.
-He is in charge of Connections, as well as running This Week, the school Sixth Form publication.
+He is in charge of running The Blue Bubble, the school Sixth Form pupil newspaper.
 He is currently Housemaster of Court House.

 Kathryn graduated from the University of Sheffield with a first class degree in English Literature and studied for her PGCE at Durham.
 As well as a member of the English department, she also teaches Shell Classics and is involved in the orchestra, cross-country, The Literary Society and Dead Goats’ Society – the school’s creative writing group.